Wath upon Dearne: History

 Wath can be traced to Norman times.
 It appears in the 1086 Domesday Book as Wad and Waith.
 It remained for some centuries a rural settlement astride the junction of the old Doncaster–Barnsley and Rotherham–Pontefract roads, the latter a branch of Ryknield Street.
 North of the town was a ford across the River Dearne.
 The name has been linked to the Latin vadum and the Old Norse vath (ford or wading place).
-The town received a Royal Charter in 1312–1313 entitling it to a weekly Tuesday market and an annual two-day fair, but these were soon discontinued.
+The town received a royal charter in 1312–1313 entitling it to a weekly Tuesday market and an annual two-day fair, but these were soon discontinued.
 The market was revived in 1814.

 Until local government reorganisation in 1974, Wath was in the historic county of the West Riding of Yorkshire.
 Until the mid-19th century the town had a racecourse of regional importance, linked to the estate at nearby Wentworth.
 This fell into disuse, but traces of it can be seen between Wath and Swinton and it is remembered in street names.
 There was a pottery at Newhill, close to deposits of clay, but it was overshadowed by the nearby Rockingham Pottery in Swinton.
 About the turn of the 19th century, the poet and newspaper editor James Montgomery, resident at the time, called it "the Queen of Villages".
 This rural character changed rapidly in the 19th and 20th centuries, as coal mining developed.
+From 1892 to 1974 Wath Hall served as the local seat of government for Wath upon Dearne.